 THCA has a similar ring to it as THC, but they are entirely different.
 Here’s why.
 When the hemp plant is dried or heated, it begins going through the decarboxylation process.
 This turns THCA into THC.

-Early research is showing promise with THCA and its effectiveness in protecting brain degeneration, treating inflammation, and preventing general nausea and appetite loss, as well as stopping the growth of cancer cells.
+Early research is showing promise with THCA and its effectiveness in protecting brain degeneration, treating inflammation, and preventing general nausea symptoms and loss of interest in eating, as well as stopping the growth of cancer cells.

 Brain degeneration protection could be helpful in cases of Alzheimer’s, Parkinson’s or other neuro-degenerative brain conditions.